CygnusNetworks/pypureomapi/README.md

 #Create Group

 A group needs at least one statement.
-See issue #9 for background.
 See UseCaseSupersedeHostname for example statements.
 ```
 def add_group(omapi, groupname, statements):
     """